SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evaluations

 \subsection{Adaptive Attacks}

-We also consider attacks that are aware of our system and attempt to obfuscate or evade our analysis with adaptive strategies.
-We explore potential such strategies and evaluate \SEA's performance when they are deployed.

-Since \SEA{} performs forensic analysis post-attack, it can adapt to new adaptive attacks by incorporating them into its database.
-We emulate this process by evaluating the attack's first and second occurrences.
-For each attack, we evaluate how \SEA{} performs before and after it has observed and reacted to the adaptive strategy.
+We consider adaptive attacks that are aware of our system and attempt to evade the analysis.
+Given that \SEA{} conducts its forensic analysis post-attack, it possesses the intrinsic capability to learn from and integrate new adaptive strategies into its database.
+To simulate this scenario, we focus on the adaptive attack's \textit{first} and \textit{second} incidents.
+This allows us to evaluate \SEA{}'s effectiveness \textit{before} and \textit{after} it has observed and reacted to a particular adaptive strategy.